Murphy Writing of Stockton University Presents the 6th Annual

 plenty of free time for you to write and enjoy the refreshing New England You will enjoy encouraging workshops, good meals and good company.
-Whether you are a beginner or experienced, you will return home from this writing vacation energized by the tranquil setting and excited to "I've never done an over-night writing seminar before, and I was amazed at how much writing happened just being away from home.
-The pacing was just atmosphere was perfect: it was open, honest, sincere and so encouraging, money, the drive and the time!"
+Whether you are a beginner or experienced, you will return home from this writing vacation energized by the tranquil setting and excited to "I've never done an overnight writing retreat before and was amazed at how much writing happened just being away from home.
+The atmosphere was perfect: open, honest, sincere and so encouraging.
+Definitely worth the money, the drive and the time!"